Translationally-Invariant Universal Quantum Hamiltonians in 1D: Universality

 We now consider the encoding $\mathcal{E}'(M) = V'MV^{\prime\dagger}$, defined via

 We have that

 By \cref{james-lemma}, $S_{\mathcal{E}'}$ is the ground space of $\HSF$.

 \paragraph{Splitting the Ground Space Degeneracy of H\textsubscript{\normalfont{\textbf{SF}}}.} What is left to show is that there exist one body-projectors $\Pi_{\alpha}$ and $\Pi_{\beta}$ which add just the right amount of energy to states in the kernel $\mathcal L(\HSF)$ to reproduce the target Hamiltonian's spectrum.
-We first choose the one body terms in $\Huniv$ to be projectors onto local subspaces which contain the two flag states $\ket{\Omega_a}$ and $\ket{\Omega_b}$:
+We first choose the one body terms in $\Huniv$ to be projectors onto local subspaces which contain the two states which are outputs of the $\MPE$ computation - $\ket{\Omega_a}$ and $\ket{\Omega_b}$: